 Yep, a coincidence.
 If there were a significant message behind it, what would that message be?

 He was asked how to explain an enormous universe with objects billions of light years away that was made 6000 years ago.
 He suggested that things moved abnormally fast in each of the six days of Creation in Genesis.
 For example, the plants could’ve grown from seeds all the way to mature plants on day 3.
 Day 4 was star-creation day, and this was also abnormally fast, speeding up the light from distant galaxies.

 Apparently, this speed-up varies.
 While day 3 might’ve needed a hundred years of tree growth, day 4 needed billions of years for the light to travel from distant galaxies.
 No evidence was given.

 He pointed to one clue for a young universe that we see in spiral galaxies.
 Because the center rotates faster, it should first create the spiral arms but then destroy them after enough rotations.
 (Conventional astronomers have an explanation of why the arms should continue in an old galaxy here).

 Asked about the Big Bang, he thinks it has problems.
-He cites a 2004 NewScientist article, “Bucking the big bang” (paywall), that has a long list of signatories.
+He cites a 2004 NewScientist article, “Bucking the big bang” (original article behind paywall; free copy), that has a long list of signatories.
 This shows that there are a large number of cosmologists who have issues with the Big Bang, we’re told.

-I haven’t read it.
-An internet search shows no reference to the article at science popularizing sites (such as Scientific American, Popular Science, or even Wikipedia) but it is referenced at a large number of Christian sites, which suggests to me that this is not a revolutionary rejection of the consensus but something that is being spun by apologists, perhaps like the Discovery Institute’s nonsensical “Dissent from Darwinism.”
+This article is an appeal for funding for research into non-Big Bang ideas.
+An internet search shows no reference at science popularizing sites (such as Scientific American, Popular Science, or even Wikipedia) but it is referenced at a large number of Christian sites.
+This is not a revolutionary rejection of the consensus but something that is being spun by apologists, perhaps like the Discovery Institute’s nonsensical “Dissent from Darwinism.”

 If others have conclusions on this NewScientist article, I’d like to hear about it.